Female Reproductive System - Ovary: Structure, Function

 • Large antrum surrounded by cumulus oophorus cells.

-Function Of The Ovary
+Function of the Ovary

-• Development of the egg and hormonal functions to facilitate reproduction.
+The ovary performs two main functions: of development of the egg and hormonal functions to facilitate reproduction.
+They also function to regulate the menstrual cycle.

 Oogenesis

-Stages Of Oogenesis
+Stages of Oogenesis

 The stages of oogenesis are given below: